-This business is the oldest and largest youth-based charity in the world; providing services for youth across a range of sectors, including training, education, health and accommodation.
+This business is one of the oldest and largest charities in the world.
+It provides services for the young across a range of sectors, including training, education, health and accommodation.
 Headquartered in London, the company works across more than 100 independent centres.

 The company’s small IT department required a director and a general overhaul – paying for multiple third party providers and expensive external contracts was a huge drain on resources.
 Outdated and overworked systems required an extensive review.

 The Associate began by reviewing and overseeing the IT Support/Infrastructure and Development Team, recruiting a team of 15 Microsoft specialists for the nationwide organisation of 1,500 people.
 This was then transitioned into building an infrastructure team looking after the Microsoft Azure Portal.
 Among the appointments the Associate made were a small team of developers specialising in Microsoft Dynamics, a Reporting & Business intelligence team, a Compliance team to handle data protection, a Project & Portfolio Management team and two contract-led Business Analysts.

 As well as onboarding the entire company to new enterprise architecture, the Associate created the business’s own API library for B2B customers to integrate with.
 This was then streamlined with business services and all B2B clients for ease of use.
 The Associate headed up a complex Business Process Management project, connecting and working with all the many different strands of this huge organisation.